 - Supports export from Sheets to other destinations in some configurations

-Teams that need event-driven or transactional workflows, where Sheets triggers an action in another system or receives data the moment something happens, will find it less suited to those requirements.
+Coupler.io is primarily one-directional, so teams that need event-driven or transactional workflows where Sheets receives data the moment something happens will find it less suited to those requirements.

-Best for: Analytics and reporting teams that need to consolidate data from multiple external sources into Google Sheets on a recurring schedule, particularly where the primary need is visibility rather than transactional data sync.
+Best for: Analytics and reporting teams consolidating data from multiple sources into Sheets on a recurring schedule.

 5. Supermetrics

-Supermetrics is a data pipeline tool built specifically for marketing and performance teams that need to pull campaign, channel, and advertising data into Google Sheets for reporting and analysis.
+Supermetrics is a data pipeline tool built specifically for marketing and performance teams, connecting major advertising and analytics platforms to Google Sheets on an automated refresh schedule to replace manual exports.

 Key features: